jquery/jquery/README.md

 What you need to build your own jQuery
 --------------------------------------

-In order to build jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
+In order to build jQuery, you need to have followings:

+* Node.js/npm latest
+* git 1.7 or later

 Earlier versions might work, but are not supported.

 For Windows, you have to download and install [git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/).